Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: Epistemic Logic for Byzantine Agents

-This equation represents that at any given time, if $2f+1$ different agents $a_i$ hope for a formula $\varphi_i$, then eventually there will be $2f+1$ hope chains relative to each formula $\varphi_i$ from the $2f+1$ agents to an external agent $b$.
-Since hope chains correspond to message relay chains, we are assuming a flooding protocol, and hope formulas are persistent, then this formula matches that $T$ can eventually reach $b$ through $2f+1$ disjoint paths.
+This formula states that, at any given time, if $2f+1$ different agents $a_i$ hope for a formula $\varphi_i$, then eventually there will be $2f+1$ hope chains relative to each formula $\varphi_i$ from the $2f+1$ agents available at agent $b$.
+Since we are assuming a flooding protocol, and hope formulas are persistent, and hope chains correspond to message chains, this formula just expresses that $T$ can eventually reach $b$ through $2f+1$ prefix-disjoint paths.

-Notice that this formula only depends on $T$, $b$, and $\Phi$, therefore we can define a map $\Psi$ that matches each choice of $T$, $b$, and $\Phi$ to a formula $\Psi(T,\Phi,b)$.
-This yields the following formula
+Since this formula only depends on $T$, $b$, and $\Phi$, we can define a map $\Psi$ that matches each choice of $T$, $b$, and $\Phi$ to a formula $\Psi(T,\Phi,b)$.
+Thanks to \cref{lem:source}, $2f+1$ strong vertex connectivity can hence be expressed via the following formula: